fables-tales/nemesis/spec.md

 * `new_email` optional: the new email address for the user.
-An update of the email is only performed if the authenticated user is the user specified by :username or the authenticated user is a teacher of the user specified by :username.
+An update of the email is only performed if the authenticated user is the user specified by :username or the authenticated user is a team-leader of the user specified by :username.
 Changes to email address require validation.
 Change requests can be cancelled by setting this to the users' current email.
 * `new_team` optional: the new team for the user.
 An update of the team is only performed if:
-  * the authenticated user is a teacher of the user specified by :username,
+  * the authenticated user is a team-leader of the user specified by :username,
   * and the authenticated user is a member of the new team,
   * and the user specified by :username is not a blueshirt.
 * `new_password` optional: the new password for the user.